uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-data/02-libraries.md

 If you read through the changes, you will see that you have to do the following:

-* Add a few `features` to the list in `micronaut-cli.yml`, which match the ones you selected in Micronaut Launch.
+* Optionally, add a few `features` to the list in `micronaut-cli.yml`, which match the ones you selected in Micronaut Launch.
+This is only used by Micronaut CLI, which is not used in the module: you may skip this.
 * Add the `io.micronaut.test-resources` plugin to the list in your `build.gradle` file.
 * Add the listed dependencies to the `dependencies` block in your `build.gradle` file.
 * Optionally, add some text to your `README.md` file with some useful links to the relevant documentation.